 Coverage options include both Single and Family Coverage.

 The Retirement Savings Plan/403(b) is a defined contribution (DC) retirement plan.
 In a DC plan, there is an individual account to which contributions are made.
 The Postdoctoral Fellow decides how those contributions are invested by choosing among the fund options available under the plan.

-The 403(b) Plan allows a Postdoctoral Fellow to contribute to retirement savings through pre-tax payroll deductions (2017 Maximum Contributions: Under age 50: $18,000.
-Age 50 or older: $24,000).
+The 403(b) Plan allows a Fellow to contribute to retirement savings through pre-tax payroll deductions which is $19,500 in 2020 and 2021.
+Employees who are age 50 or over at the end of the calendar year can also make catch-up contributions of $6,500 in 2020 and 2021 beyond the basic limit on elective deferrals.
 HSS will make a contribution equal to 4% of eligible compensation to the Fellow’s retirement under The Retirement Savings Plan.

 Eligible employees can pay for part or all of their commute (MetroCard and TransitCheck) and parking costs with pre-tax contributions through TransitCenter.